Joseph E-Shine Mizrachi: The rise of Acollective

-Joining Hadag Nahash and Touring 'Onwards'
+Joining Hadag Nahash and touring with Onwards

 During the recording of Onwards, E-shine was asked to join the successful Israeli band "Hadag Nahash" (Hebrew for "the Snake-Fish") as their guitarist.
 He continued to perform as a session musician with dozens of Israeli artists and started the two-year Onwards tour with Acollective.

-In 2012, the Onwards tour took E-Shine and Acollective to the U.S. where they performed in various venues throughout the Midwest, Atlanta and Nashville.
+In 2012, the Onwards tour took E-Shine and Acollective to the U.S. where they performed in various venues throughout the Midwest, Atlanta, and Nashville.
 The tour finished with a performance at the SXSW Festival in Austin, Texas.
-In 2013 the tour crossed Europe.
+In 2013, the tour crossed Europe.
 E-Shine and Acollective performed as headliners at the United Islands Festival in Prague, where they shared the stage with Aloe Blacc.
 In addition, they were featured at the Y Not Festival in Pikehall, U.K, and were the first Israeli band to perform at the Glastonbury Festival.
 Alongside his work with Acollective during those years, E-Shine continued to base his status as a leading musician within Hadag Nahash.
-Between 2011 and 2014, he performed with the band in the U.S and Germany, as part of their "6" tour, named after their album.
+Between 2011 and 2014, he performed with the band in the U.S. and Germany, as part of their "6" tour, named after their album.
 Between the multiple performances, E-Shine recorded their next album, "Z'man Lehitorer" (Hebrew for "Time to Wake Up"), which was also certified Gold.

-Pangea All Over Europe
+Pangea Europeean tour

 While touring "6" with Hadag Nahash, E-Shine managed to release Acollective's second album, Pangea, which came out in August 2014 and was distributed by the British Alcopop!
 Records.
-In addition to playing and co-producing the album, E-Shine also wrote and composed one of its songs called ‘I Can’t’.
+In addition to playing and co-producing the album, E-Shine also wrote and composed one of its songs called "I Can't".
 Pangea turned out to be a great success and was received praise from music blogs all over the world, including UNCUT, NME, DIY, Clash, and many more.
 Following its phenomenal outbreak, E-Shine and Acollective embarked on a sold-out tour, where they appeared among others, the Fusion Festival in Germany, the U.K, Lithuania, Latvia, the prestigious Pentaport Rock Festival in South Korea, and Tel Aviv.